wp-plugins/quote-master/readme.txt

 	* 19 Quotes

 == Upgrade Notice ==

+= 6.1.1 =
+This update adds categories to your quotes!

 = 6.0 =
 This update rebuilds the plugin from the ground up.
 Please do not update to it if you are using an older version.
 You will lose your current quotes.